Waistell v Network Rail: Phlorum’s expert role in landmark Japanese knotweed legal case

 Home owners, businesses and smaller property owners, who might be unaware of the risks that knotweed on their land might pose, should also be wary.
 The ruling shows that knotweed need not be located on a claimant’s property nor must it be causing physical damage to buildings and other structures for a legal claim to be successful.

 Clearly this is worrying for property owners.
 Due to the high relative cost of land and buildings, the impact of diminution in value effects, particularly for individual home owners, could be huge.
-This is shockingly and tragically illustrated in the relatively recent suicides, that have occurred due to homeowners’ irrational concerns about the effect of neighbouring knotweed on the value of their property.
+This is shockingly and tragically illustrated in the relatively recent suicides, that have occurred, apparently due to homeowners’ irrational concerns about the effect of neighbouring knotweed on the value of their property.

 Thankfully, the solution to knotweed affecting property is usually a relatively cheap herbicide treatment programme, with appropriate insurance backed guarantees to satisfy most mortgage lenders’ risks.
 Being proactive and undertaking invasive species surveys as soon as possible can also help prevent nasty surprises and should be considered as part of sensible due diligence checks during any property transaction.
 Groundsure’s Japanese Knotweed Search is a cheap and easy tool that uses innovative remote sensing technology to survey large areas of land from your desktop.
 Plant Tracker is another great online resource that can help identify any recorded knotweed near your property (you can also upload records yourself from your smartphone).